TraxData313/TCRS_NeuralNet_Project/README.md

 # TCRS_NeuralNet_Tools
-Tool for my neural network design
+Tool used for my neural network design